-The Sweet Spot With God (TM) framework for scripture engagement was developed by Dr. Brenda Boyd in 2015 based on the principles of Kolb’s theory of active learning, learning styles, and the elements of being a whole person from Matthew 22:36-40.
+The Sweet Spot With God (TM) framework for scripture engagement was developed by Dr. Brenda Boyd in 2015 based on the principles of Kolb’s theory of active learning, learning styles, and the elements of being a whole person from Matthew 22:36-40, in order to experience living with a relevant and present God.

 In Kolb’s experiential theory, learning is viewed as a cycle that begins with meeting the person right where they are with immediate and concrete experiences and moving to personal application in an individual’s life.
 Learning styles theory incorporates all the senses.
 The Sweet Spot With God framework incorporates reading, hearing, feeling, reflecting, and doing.